argonne-lcf/conda_install_scripts/alcf_polaris/README.md

 - [ ] Add Ray
 - [ ] Add Redis, Redis JSON, newer DeepHyper
 - [ ] Build new module with PyTorch 2.1.0 (released 2023-10-04); latest built is 2.0.1
+- [ ] XLA performance regression?
+- [ ] Confirm that removing Conda Bash shell function `__add_sys_prefix_to_path` for 2023 modules doesnt have adverse side effects.
+Document when/which conda version it was removed
+- [ ] Known problem: no support for DeepSpeed Sparse Attention with Triton 2.x, PyTorch 2.x, Python 3.10
 - [x] Confirm fix to `pip list | grep torch` version string via `PYTORCH_BUILD_VERSION`
 - [ ] Decide on separate venv/cloned conda for `Megatron-DeepSpeed`
   - [ ] How volatile is the main branch, and how important is it to have the cutting edge version installed in a module on Polaris?
 - [ ] Can we relax Apex being pinned to `52e18c894223800cb611682dce27d88050edf1de` ?
 What are the build failures on `master` 58acf96?
 Should we stick to tags like `23.08`, even though `README.md` suggests building latest `master`?
 - [ ] What specific Apex features does `Megatron-DeepSpeed` rely on? `MixedFusedRMSNorm,FusedAdam,FusedSGD,amp_C,fused_weight_gradient_mlp_cuda`, multi-tensor applier for efficiency reasons, etc. How many of those are truly necessary?
 E.g. `amp_C` should be deprecated and PyTorch mixed precision should be used.
 Can a PR be opened to get rid of it?
 - [ ] S. Foreman reporting multiple ranks place on a single GPU with PyTorch DDP?
 Specific to `Megatron-DeepSpeed`?
 Wrong NCCL version too; should be 2.18.3
 ```
 torch.distributed.DistBackendError: NCCL error in: /soft/datascience/conda/2023-09-29/pytorch/torch/csrc/distributed/c10d/ProcessGroupNCCL.cpp:1275, internal error, NCCL version 2.14.3
 ncclInternalError: Internal check failed.